-1. Bedrock age map interpolation.
+- 1. Bedrock age map interpolation. - Input.
+Bedrock age-elevation dataset and digital elevation model.

-- o Input: bedrock age-elevation dataset and digital elevation model. - Output: Bedrock age map. - Method: users can choose among 1D linear regression, 3D linear interpolation, 3D radial basis function.
+- Output.
+Bedrock age map. - Method.
+Users can choose among 1D linear regression, 3D linear interpolation, 3D radial basis function.
 Alternatively, an externally produced age map can be imported. - 2.
-Bedrock age uncertainty map interpolation. - o Input: bedrock age-elevation dataset (point data) and bedrock age map (grid data). - Output: Bedrock age uncertainty map. - o Method: The uncertainty of the age map is estimated through bootstrapping.
+Bedrock age uncertainty map interpolation. - Input.
+Bedrock age-elevation dataset with uncertainties (point data) and bedrock age map (grid data). - Output.
+Bedrock age uncertainty map. - Method.
+The uncertainty of the age map is estimated through bootstrapping.
 An externally produced uncertainty map is required if the age map was imported. - 3.
-Extract catchment bedrock age, coordinates, mineral fertility and erosion data. - Input: catchment outline, bedrock age and age uncertainty maps, mineral fertility map, one or more erosion maps.
+Catchment bedrock age, coordinates, mineral fertility, and erosion data extraction. - Input.
+Catchment outline, bedrock age and age uncertainty maps, mineral fertility map, and one or more erosion maps. - Output.
+A table of all the listed catchment properties necessary to predict detrital age distributions - Method.
+For each cell of the age map contained in the catchment outline, the local coordinates, age, fertility, and erosional weight(s) are extracted. - 4.
+Detrital grain age distribution prediction for each erosion scenario. - Input.
+Table of catchment data. - Output.
+A predicted detrital age population for each erosion scenario and related cumulative age distribution. - Method.
+An amount of ages proportional to erosional weight and fertility is drawn from each cell for each scenario.
+The ages from all catchment cells collectively represent a predicted population from which cumulative age distributions are constructed. - 5.
+Calculation of (i) the likelihood of rejecting the uniform erosion hypothesis with the observed sample size and (ii) the statistical power of discerning predicted erosion scenarios (i.e., alternative hypotheses) as a function of sample size. - Input.
+One or more sets of observed grain ages and uncertainties and predicted detrital populations and distributions. - Output.
+A graph displaying (i) the confidence of rejecting uniform erosion with the observed sample size and (ii) the statistical power curve of discerning the scenarios from uniform erosion by varying sample size.

-- Output: a table of all the listed catchment properties necessary to predict detrital age distributions - Method: for each cell of the age map contained in the catchment outline, the local coordinates, age, fertility and erosional weight(s) are extracted. - 4.
-Predict detrital grain age distributions for each erosion scenario. - o Input: table of catchment data. - Output: a predicted detrital age population for each erosion scenario and related cumulative age distribution. - Method: A number of ages proportional to erosional weight and fertility is drawn from each cell, for each scenario.
-The ages from all catchment cells collectively represent a predicted population, from which cumulative age distributions are constructed. - 5.
-Calculate: (i) the likelihood of rejecting the uniform erosion hypothesis with the observed sample size; and (ii) the statistical power of discerning (predicted) erosion scenarios as a function of sample size. - o Input: one or more sets of observed grain-ages, the predicted detrital populations and distributions. - Output: A graph displaying: (i) the confidence of rejecting uniform erosion with the observed sample size; and (ii) the statistical power curve of discerning the scenarios from uniform erosion varying sample size. - Method: first, the d{ks_95} for the available sample size k is calculated with Equation 3; then, the likelihood that the n=k observed CAD is more dissimilar than the d{ks_95} is calculated through bootstrapping.
-The same operation is also repeated for a range of sample sizes (20 < k < 130), in order to estimate the rise in confidence level caused by the increasing sample size (if the observed distribution and associated uncertainty remained identical despite the changing sample size).
+- Method.
+First, the $d{ks{2}5}$ for the available sample size k is calculated with Eq.
+(3).
+Following this, the likelihood that the observed n = k CAD is more dissimilar than the $d{ks{2}5}$ is calculated through bootstrapping.
+The same operation is also repeated for a range of sample sizes (20 < k < 130) in order to estimate the rise in confidence level caused by the increasing sample size (if the observed distribution and associated uncertainty remained identical despite the changing sample size).
 To calculate the statistical power of discerning the tested erosion hypotheses, the same approach is applied.
-In this case, however, the software draws a number of distributions from each erosion scenario, instead of the observed grain-ages. - 6.
-Given a set of observed detrital grain-ages, calculate the plausibility of each erosion scenario (i.e. the likelihood that hypotheses cannot be rejected with high confidence). - o Input: same as point 5). - Output: two plots to visualize how plausibly the observed grain-ages have been drawn from the predictions. - Method: in the first plot, dissimilarities calculated between predictions and observations are sorted and their distribution is plotted in the form of a violin plot.
-Second, a two-dimensional Multi-Dimensional Scaling (MDS) model is fitted to the dissimilarities among the predicted and observed distributions and plotted following Vermeesch (2013).
+In this case, however, the software draws a number of distributions from each erosion scenario instead of the observed grain ages. - 6.
+Calculation of the plausibility of each erosion scenario (i.e., the likelihood that alternative hypotheses cannot be rejected with high confidence) given a set of observed detrital grain ages and uncertainties. - Input.
+One or more sets of observed grain ages and uncertainties and predicted detrital populations and distributions. - Output.
+Two plots to visualize how plausibly the observed grain ages have been drawn from the predictions. - Method.
+In the first plot, dissimilarities calculated between predictions and observations are sorted and their distribution is plotted in the form of a violin plot.
+Second, a two-dimensional multidimensional scaling (MDS) model is fitted to the dissimilarities among the predicted and observed distributions and plotted following Vermeesch (2013).